 - Complete a six-hour contract writing course

-- Pass the Arizona portion of the exam & apply for a license within 1 year from the date of passing the state-specific exam
+- Pass the Arizona portion of the exam and apply for a license within one year from the date of passing the state-specific exam

-- Have a current license you’ve held for at least one year
+- Have a current license you have held for at least one year

 Colorado